scdbmi/Similarity-based-Cohort-Identification/Modeling_withoutlabs/Readme.txt

 "Randomsample_drugs.csv": [person_id],[drug_concept_id]
 "Randomsample_proc.csv": [person_id],[procedure_concept_id]

 2. PreprocessingSeedpatients.m: This code pre-processes the seed patient set for the experiments and extracts all the data types from the set of seed patients in the EHR.
-Before running this code, it should be ensured that the .csv files "Seedpatients_demo.csv",  "Seedpatients_cond.csv", "Seedpatients_drugs.csv", "Seedpatients_labs.csv", and "Seedpatients_proc.csv" have been successfully extracted and saved in the "Modeling" sub-folder (or whichever path variable "folder" points to).
+Before running this code, it should be ensured that the .csv files "Seedpatients_demo.csv",  "Seedpatients_cond.csv", "Seedpatients_drugs.csv", and "Seedpatients_proc.csv" have been successfully extracted and saved in the "Modeling_withoutlabs" sub-folder (or whichever path  variable "folder" points to).
 This code loads in data from these .csv files and extracts, abstracts, and summarizes all the data in one .mat file called "Seedpatients_data.mat".

 If the user already has previously extracted data to be used and does not extract data using the queries in the "Query" sub-folder, then the format this code expects for each of the data types is as follows:
 "Seedpatients_demo.csv": [person_id],[year_of_birth],[month_of_birth],[gender_source_value]